No Tags Found!

 In that case:

-Amount spent on travel of one person on average is included in CTC only and not in the monthly salary of the person.
+The amount spent on travel for one person on average is included in the CTC only and not in the monthly salary of the person.
 This is because CTC is Cost-To-Company, and every single rupee that is costed to the company is included in the CTC component.
 Training cost is not included because training is not provided on a regular basis.
-However, bus charges are accrued on the company and are payable on a regular monthly/weekly basis as the case may be.
+However, bus charges are accrued by the company and are payable on a regular monthly/weekly basis as the case may be.
 Hence, bus charges are to be included in the CTC of the employee.

-So, for example, if you wish to offer a 3 lac CTC to an employee then -
+So, for example, if you wish to offer a 3 lakh CTC to an employee then:

 - If he has his own vehicle, you can reimburse the cost and put it under traveling or such an allowance.